King Vidor: Vidor Village and First National Exhibitors, 1920–1925

 King Vidor next embarked on a major project in collaboration with a New York-based film exhibitor First National.
-In a bid to compete with the increasingly dominant Hollywood studios, First National advanced Vidor funding to build a small film production facility in Santa Monica, California, dubbed Vidor Village.
-King Vidor issued a founding statement entitled "Creed and Pledge" that set forth moral anodynes for film-making, inspired by his Christian Science sympathies.
+In a bid to compete with the increasingly dominant Hollywood studios, First National advanced Vidor funding to build a small film-production facility in Santa Monica, California, dubbed Vidor Village.
+King Vidor issued a founding statement entitled "Creed and Pledge" that set forth moral anodynes for filmmaking, inspired by his Christian Science sympathies.

 I believe in the motion picture that carries a message to humanity.

 I believe in the picture that will help humanity to free itself from the shackles of fear and suffering that have so long bound it in chains.

 I will not knowingly produce a picture that contains anything that I do not believe to be absolutely true to human nature, anything that could injure anyone or anything unclean in thought or action.

 Nor will I deliberately portray anything to cause fright, suggest fear, glorify mischief, condone cruelty or extenuate malice.

 I will never picture evil or wrong, except to prove the fallacy of its line.

 So long as I direct pictures, I will make only those founded on the principles of right, and I will endeavor to draw upon the inexhaustible source of good for my stories, my guidance and my inspiration.

 His "manifesto" was carried in Variety magazine's January 1920 issue.

 The first production from Vidor Village was his The Jack Knife Man (1920), a bleak and bitter story of an orphaned boy raised by an impoverished yet kindly hermit, performed by former stage actor Fred Turner.
 The recluse achieves financial success and is ultimately rewarded with the affection of a hard-nosed but soft-hearted widow, played by Lillian Leighton.
 Redolent with the precepts of the "Creed and Pledge", the film's "relentless realism" did not please the executives at First National.
 They demanded entertainment that would garner a mass share of box-office receipts so as to fill their theaters.

-As film critic and biographer John Baxter observed: "[t]his experience had a fundamental effect on Vidor's attitude toward film-making."
+As film critic and biographer John Baxter observed: "[t]his experience had a fundamental effect on Vidor's attitude toward filmmaking."
 Under pressure "as the studio system began to harden into place", the 26-year-old Vidor began to craft his films to conform to prevailing standards of the period.
 His 1920 film The Family Honor exemplifies this shift towards romantic comedies and away from the ideals that had informed The Jack Knife Man.